All GLP-1 medications from licensed 503A pharmacies Browse Products

 Who Should Not Take Zepbound?

 Zepbound is contraindicated in several patient groups based on the FDA prescribing information and SURMOUNT trial exclusion criteria.
-Patients with a personal or family history of medullary thyroid carcinoma or MEN 2 should not use Zepbound due to the thyroid C-cell tumor risk observed in animal studies.
+Patients with a personal or family history of medullary thyroid carcinoma or MEN 2 shouldn't use Zepbound due to the thyroid C-cell tumor risk observed in animal studies.
 The medication is also not recommended during pregnancy or while breastfeeding.

 Frequently Asked Questions About Zepbound Side Effects